 It is also estimated that there are in the region of 50 deaths and over 1100 hospital admissions annually as a result of carbon monoxide poisoning.

 The more smoke alarms present in a property the better.
-Multiple alarms increase your chances of saving vital seconds which will aid your escape in the event of a fire.
+Multiple alarms save vital seconds which will aid your tenants’ escape in the event of a fire.
 For larger properties, a network of interconnected devices is advisable to ensure the alarm is raised, and audible throughout your home in the event of a fire.

-The legislation states that there must be at least one smoke alarm per floor, but many people prefer to site extra alarms within bedrooms for example.
-Best practice is to make sure that any alarms installed are audible throughout the entire house whether awake or asleep, and sited in appropriate locations to maximise their capacity to pick up smoke.
+For single occupancy homes there must be at least one smoke alarm per floor, but many people prefer to site extra alarms within bedrooms for example.
+Best practice is to make sure that alarms installed are audible throughout the entire house whether awake or asleep, and sited in appropriate locations to maximise their capacity to pick up smoke.

-Tenants should discuss the situation with their landlords prior to October.
-Alarms should be in place before the legislation comes into effect, and you may find your landlord is not aware of the changes to the law.
-If your landlord is unresponsive, or unwilling to install alarms to meet this legislation, report them to your local housing authority.
+Tenants should discuss the situation with their landlord first.
+If a landlord is unresponsive, or unwilling to install alarms to meet legislation, they can be reported to the local housing authority.